LLark: A Multimodal Instruction-Following Language Model for Music: Instruction-Tuning Dataset

 We use variants of ChatGPT (\texttt{GPT3.5-turbo}, \texttt{GPT3.5-turbo-16k}, \texttt{GPT4}) to generate the training examples.
 Details on the models and prompts used to generate the data for each dataset-task pair are listed in Sections \ref{sec:instruction-data-language-models-supplementary} and \ref{sec:data-generation-prompts-supplementary}, respectively.
 In addition to the existing captioning datasets (MusicCaps, YouTube8M-MusicTextClips), we generate captions for MusicNet, the only dataset in our study where note-level metadata is available.

 As the result of this step, we obtain one or more Query-Response pairs for each input example.
-These Query-Response pairs are then subject to a data filtering step, where we remove pairs which contain certain keywords indicating that our instructions were not followed ; see Section \ref{sec:instruction-data-filtering-supplementary} for filtering details.
-Our pipeline ultimately yields approximately 1.2M training samples from the original $164,000$ tracks.
+These Query-Response pairs are then subject to a data filtering step, where we remove pairs containing text indicating that instructions were not followed ; see Section \ref{sec:instruction-data-filtering-supplementary} for filtering details.
+Our pipeline ultimately yields approximately 1.2M training samples from the original $164,000$ tracks, as multiple query-response pairs are generated for each track and task family.